-“I think I’ll take my chances.
-You two-bit dipshits don’t look so tough,” he said with a grin.
+“I think I’ll take my chances,” he said with a grin.

 Muttering a curse, the second guy marched forward, throwing his meaty fist at Wilbur.
 Sliding under it, he sent his foot into his liver.
 Probably wasn’t the hardest of kicks, he realized, what with his wearing dress shoes and all.

 Now quite agitated, the goon shoved him to the ground.
-Wilbur balanced himself on his hand and swept his legs out from under him.
+Wilbur balanced himself on his hand and swept the meat fist’s legs out from under him.
 Behind them he could see that Napier chick kicking the first guy in the crotch before pepper spraying him.

 Wilbur sprung back to his feet.
 “Just stay down, I don’t want to have to embarrass you.”
 That was a bald-faced lie if he’d ever told one.
 The hood pushed himself up, opting this time to just charge forward and grab him by the collar.
 Wilbur pushed him with a kick to the abdomen then sent his shoe into the goon’s gut.

 Before he could laugh at the idiot’s pain, someone came running from his right: a short, deathly pale woman who looked, at most, a hundred pounds soaking wet.
-Freakishly white hair fell over a pair of round pink spectacles, and she wore a black leather jacket and jeans.
+Freakishly white hair fell over a pair of round pink spectacles, and she wore a black leather jacket and jeans that had seen better days.
 She separated Napier from the two knuckleheads.

 “You two better get the fuck out of here,” she snarled behind her.
-The big guy was holding his crotch, but took the politest tone possible.
+The big guy was holding his junk, but took the politest tone possible.

 “Oh, shit, I’m sorry Mouse, I didn’t, I didn’t know she was-”